This guide provides instructions for the following tasks:

 Fuchsia's bootstrap script creates a

-content of the Fuchsia source repository to this new directory.
+and downloads the content of the Fuchsia source repository to this new

 To download the Fuchsia source, do the following: